Mayankk104/chat/readme.md

 ### Features
 - It is a _stateless_ public chatting application
-- with doesn't requrier signup/signin
+- Which doesn't requrier signup/signin
-- In which one can join with a unique username, and a room which user enters.
+- In which one can join with a unique username, and a room name which user enters.
 - user can share that room/group name with there friends to chat with
 ### Run Locally
 - run command "git clone https://github.com/Mayankk104/chat.git" in terminal